nklingen/TheOfficeWebsite/content/docs/Sentiment_Analysis.md

 There are a few episodes that had a high emotional load for Pam, Dwight and Andy, but we cannot observe any significant ones for Michael or Jim.

-For Pam, she's happiest at `PDA`, when her and Jim drink champagne during lunch spend the whole episode goofing around in the office, followed by `The Delivery`, where she gives birth to her first child with Jim.
+For Pam, she's happiest at `PDA`, when her and Jim drink champagne during lunch and spend the whole episode goofing around in the office, followed by `The Delivery`, where she gives birth to her first child with Jim.

 etc ...